RanktheVote-DC/rtvdc_website/src/pages/the-solution-to-dcs-election-problems.md

 3. [Ranking is natural and easy to understand.](https://www.fairvote.org/data_on_rcv#research_rcvvotersupport)
 4. Helps dissolve [toxic or negative campaigning](https://www.fairvote.org/data_on_rcv#research_rcvcampaigncivility)
 5. Makes city-wide politicians have to campaign beyond their base and across the city, forcing them to go East of the River to build broad coalitions.
 6. Ranking preserves Native Washingtonian voting power and combats political displacement by letting communities vote for backup choices without harming their first choice.
-When they implemented ranked voting [in Oakland, CA, Black representation was maintained](https://infogram.com/ranked-choice-voting-and-racial-minority-voting-rights-1hxr4zgwmpk52yo?live) despite severe gentrification and population loss.
+When they implemented ranked voting [in Oakland, CA, Black representation was maintained](https://infogram.com/ranked-choice-voting-and-racial-minority-voting-rights-1hxr4zgwmpk52yo?live) despite severe gentrification and displacement.
 7. Candidates have to build a coalition that includes 1st *and* 2nd choices (you can't win with only 2nd choice votes).

 Example DC Ranked Ballot: